Health-Informatics-UoN/carrot-docs/docs/MappingPipeline/about.md

 ## Django ORM

 The Django ORM has access to the models displayed in the diagram below, which also illustrates the {++ForeignKey++} or {++GenericRelation++} links between the objects.

 All models under the heading "mapping" are available in Postgresql under the `public` schema, e.g. `public.mapping_omopfield`.
-Whereas models associated with OMOP are available in Postgresql under the `omop` schema e.g. `omop.public`.
+Models associated with OMOP are available in Postgresql under the `omop` schema e.g. `omop.person`.

 ### Diagram